joshjab/PiDAR/README.md

 util/install_ros.sh
 ```

+### Install/Open Foxbridge Studio
+**TODO**

-### Verify ROS and X11 Operation
+### Verify ROS and Foxbridge Studio Operation
-Now that all the dependencies are set up, we want to just verify basic operation of ROS and our X11 setup.
+Now that all the dependencies are set up, we want to just verify basic operation of ROS and the install of the modules.

 If you run into errors here, see the [Troubleshooting](#-troubleshooting) section.

 ### Install Pi3DLidar Service